 After your materials have been received, expect it to take two to four weeks for your application to be processed.

-Now it’s time to take your Uniform CPA Examination.
-To be considered for CPA licensure in Tennessee, you must receive a score of 75% or higher on all four exam sections within an 18-month rolling period.
+Now it’s time to take your Uniform CPA Exam.
+To be considered for Certified Public Accountant licensure in Tennessee, you must receive a score of 75% or higher on all four exam sections within an 18-month rolling period.
 You’ll be notified via email once your scores are available to view online.

 Work Experience Requirements in Tennessee